Should I let my staff carry over their holidays?

 Remind staff of the rules

-Remember, it is up to you as the employer to make sure your staff are getting the right amount of annual leave.
-If you don’t allow staff to take their holidays, they could make a claim against you, so whatever you decide about holiday carryover should be set out in your company policy or employee contracts.
+Remember, it’s your responsibility as the employer to make sure your staff are getting the right amount of annual leave.
+If you don’t allow staff to take their holidays, they could make a claim against you, so whatever you decide on carryover you should set it out in your company policy or employee contracts.

-If you haven’t already done this, maybe send out an email to your staff to remind everyone of the carryover rules as the year comes to a close.
+If you haven’t already done this, maybe send out an email to your staff to remind everyone of the carryover rules before your holiday year comes to a close.

 Where to go from here

-And if you have a question that we haven’t answered, we’re just a phone call away.
-Our HR experts can answer all your carryover questions, and our helpline is open 24/7.
+If you have a question that we haven’t answered, our HR experts are just a phone call away.
+They can answer all your carryover questions, and are available to take your call 24/7.

 Call BrightAdvice today on 1800 279 841.